Ayo-folashade/product-recommendation-system/README.md

 ## Acknowledgments
-The image recommendation system is built upon the incredible work done by the Tensorflow, Numpy, Pandas and Streamlit communities, as well as the original authors of the ResNet-50 model.
+The image recommendation system is built upon the incredible work done by the Tensorflow, Numpy, Pandas and Streamlit, Kaggle communities, as well as the original authors of the ResNet-50 model.